chrislockard/chrislockard.net/content/post/2025-08-25-obnoxious-ssl-cert-requirements.md

 will manage the client and the infrastructure it needs?
 It will need time to undergo code review and/or supplier review if it's sold by a company.
 There will be a requirement for secrets management.
 There will be a need for monitoring and alerting.
-But, it's not as painless as the certificate approval workflow I have now.
+It's not as painless as the certificate approval workflow I have now.

 Are these changes making the Internet more secure?
 Maybe.
 Probably.
 But it's not obvious to me that the trade-off is worth it if the work needed to manage certificates prevents project work from getting done.

-What is obvious to me is that my stakeholders and I are trying as best we can to offload certificate management to our vendors and platforms and not to our CA.
+What is obvious to me is that my stakeholders and I are hurrying to offload certificate management to our vendors and platforms and not to our CA.

 [digicert2021]: https://knowledge.digicert.com/alerts/domain-validation-policy-changes-in-2021
 [digicert47days]: https://www.digicert.com/blog/tls-certificate-lifetimes-will-officially-reduce-to-47-days